 Follow these accounting and recording rules, when receiving funding for or buying furniture and equipment:

-- You get furniture and equipment funding through one of the Ministry’s capital funding programmes or in your operational funding.
+- You get furniture and equipment funding through one of the Ministry’s capital funding programmes.
 This means there is no GST included and you don’t have to account for GST when recording it in your accounts.

 - You can claim back the GST when you use the funding to buy furniture and equipment.

 - Credit furniture and equipment funding you receive to your school's capital equity account in the Statement of Financial Position.
 Don’t credit it as revenue in the Statement of Financial Performance.

 - You must have an asset management plan showing how you will use the furniture and equipment funding.

 - When you buy an item, you must record it in a fixed asset register.

 You must keep an accurate fixed asset register of all furniture and equipment.
 You use this register: